Stealth-Robotics/2022-Stealth-FTC/README.md

     - More advanced students can contribute to the library and help each team make the best use of it.

-# In-progress work

 ## StarterCode

 I have the `StarterCode` project in, I think, reasonable shape.
 The idea here is that each team's module starts as a copy of this at the beginning of the season.

-I'd recommend we start them with just the `SimpleTwoWheelDriveSubsystem` and associated commands.
+I start them with just the `SimpleTwoWheelDriveSubsystem` and associated commands.
 This is the exact code from the normal example we start with for the two-wheeled bot we build the first day, just broken up into the teleop, command, and subsystem.

+There is also a simple wheel subsystem and command that spins it, and an example command that prints all the steps of a command.

+## SampleCode

+The `SampleCode` module has a few small examples of commands and subsystems.
+We should add more here, based on the standard examples, and based on our bots from this season.

-I have some basic mecanum code in there, in `SimpleMecanumDriveSubsystem` and it's command, which is the gm0 sample.
-I'd suggest we put this in a separate branch and show them when they build their first bot w/ mecanum.
+I also have some basic mecanum code in there, in `SimpleMecanumDriveSubsystem` and it's command, which is the gm0 sample.

-We can have further branches which show more advanced things in `StarterCode`, like RoadRunner and OpenCV.
-We could also consider a `SampleCode` module which does the same.

 ## MishapCode

 I have ported over all the Mishap code from https://github.com/TristenYim/FtcRobotController.
 I tried to keep most of the structure, comments, and code just moved around into commands and subsystems.
 I think I did okay, and I'd love to have others review/compare to see what they think!

+## MikeBotCode

+This is temporary, a port of my own test bot's code to see how it goes.

 ## StealthLib